 - Consumer Council for Water session on Friday 27 September 2019

-- Fair Water Connections meeting - date to be confirmed
+- Fair Water Connections meeting on 4 October 2019

-During those sessions, we’ll explain our proposals for how we’ll apply the changes alongside indicative charges for the 2020/21 charging year.
+During these sessions, we’ve explained our proposals for how we’ll apply the changes alongside indicative charges for the 2020/21 charging year.

 Our 2018/2019 charges